rynbrd/r51-ecu/docs/climate.md

 _Byte 7: Unknown_

 This has been observed to flip between the values 0x00 and 0x02.
 It is not known what causes the value to change.
+It may be to indicate a state change.

 #### CAN Frame ID 0x625